-Appropriate writing prompts for 2nd grade students most frequently center on either things that are familiar to them (such as their likes and dislikes and their families) or things they can imagine (faraway lands or magical powers or new experiences).
+Appropriate writing prompts for 2nd grade students most frequently center on either things that are familiar to them (such as opinion writing topics on likes and dislikes or their families) or things they can imagine (faraway lands or magical powers or new experiences).

-These 30 new 2nd grade writing prompt starters are intended to get your students excited about writing by giving them the chance to discuss their favorite subjects or to get as carried away by their imaginations as they desire.
+These 30 new second grade writing prompts and journal starters are intended to get your students excited about writing by giving them the chance to discuss their favorite subjects or to get as carried away by their imaginations as they desire.